TrustedFirmwareWebsite/website/_pages/contact/README.md

 # Get Involved - Join The Trusted Firmware Mailing Lists

+Developers and other stakeholders are encouraged to join the mailing lists for any sub-projects of interest.
+Only list members can post directly to the list.
+List content is technical.
+In the case of the TF-M and TF-A lists, technical forum call invites are also mailed to the list.

 [Subscribe to the TF-A list](https://lists.trustedfirmware.org/mailman/listinfo/tf-a)

 [Subscribe to the TF-A-Tests list](https://lists.trustedfirmware.org/mailman/listinfo/tf-a-tests)